Tanchangya people: Musical instruments

+Tanchangya has rich musical instruments that are handmade.

+Bansi, Khengkhong, Dhuruk, Singa and Suma are the traditional musical instruments of the Tanchangya.
+They enjoy during their leisure time, particularly after harvesting paddy from shifting cultivation.

 Occupation

-Agriculture is the main occupation of the Tanchangyas.
-Even today most Tanchangyas do jhum cultivation.
-They cultivate paddy, ginger, garlic, bagurpada (e.g.coriander), etc. on hill slopes.
+Agriculture is the main occupation of the Tanchangyas; they practice jhum, a traditional slash-and-burn farming method.
+They cultivate paddy, ginger, garlic, bagurpada (e.g. coriander), etc. on hill slopes.
 Literacy among Tanchangyas is low.
 A few of them serve in government and non-government organizations.
 Today, Tanchangya is a developing ethnic community on the international level.
-Nowadays many Tanchangyas are service people and professionals such as doctors, engineers, lawyers, teachers, etc. They also are trying hard to become retail traders.
+Nowadays, many Tanchangyas are service people and professionals such as doctors, engineers, lawyers, teachers, etc. They also are trying hard to become retail traders.

 Traditions

 Tanchangyas celebrate 'Bishu' as a main enjoyable festival at the end and beginning of the new year.
 "Pachon" is a special item for Bishu.
-"Pachon" is a mixed vegetable with dried fish etc. Nowadays "Bishu mela" were organized in Tanchangyas localities.
+"Pachon" is a mixed vegetable with dried fish etc. Nowadays "Bishu mela" is organized in Tanchangyas localities.
 "Ghila kala", "Nahdeng kala", and "Gudhu kala" are the Tanchangyas Traditional sports.

 Upon the death of an individual, the body is bathed and covered with a white cloth.
 People pray for the departed soul in the presence of monks.
 The eldest son or a close relative of the deceased then shifts the body to the funeral pyre.
-The next day, they collect the burnt bones in a pot and cover it with a piece of cloth.
+The next day, they collect the burnt bones in a pot and cover them with a piece of cloth.
 Then they throw the burnt bones into a river.

 The male children of a deceased Tanchangya father divide the property equally among themselves.
 The daughters cannot claim any share of the property except when they have no brothers.
 If the deceased father has no children, an adopted son inherits all the property.
 If a wife is separated when she is pregnant and if she gives birth to a male child, he will inherit her ex-husband's property.
 If someone dies as a bachelor or without any children, his property will go to his brothers.